apache/spark/docs/programming-guide.md

 <div data-lang="java"  markdown="1">

-To illustrate RDD basics, consider the simple program below:

-{% highlight java %}
-JavaRDD<String> lines = sc.textFile("data.txt");
-JavaRDD<Integer> lineLengths = lines.map(s -> s.length());
-int totalLength = lineLengths.reduce((a, b) -> a + b);
-{% endhighlight %}

-The first line defines a base RDD from an external file.
-This dataset is not loaded in memory or otherwise acted on: `lines` is merely a pointer to the file.
-The second line defines `lineLengths` as the result of a `map` transformation.
-Again, `lineLengths` is *not* immediately computed, due to laziness.
-Finally, we run `reduce`, which is an action.
-At this point Spark breaks the computation into tasks to run on separate machines, and each machine runs both its part of the map and a local reduction, returning only its answer to the driver program.

-If we also wanted to use `lineLengths` again later, we could add:

-{% highlight java %}
-lineLengths.persist();
-{% endhighlight %}

-which would cause it to be saved in memory after the first time it is computed.

-<h4 id="java-functions">Passing Functions in Java</h4>

 Spark's API relies heavily on passing functions in the driver program to run on the cluster.
 In Java, functions are represented by classes implementing the interfaces in the [org.apache.spark.api.java.function](api/java/org/apache/spark/api/java/function/package-summary.html) package.